 So, while not exactly a technical term, cognitive distortion is a way your mind is "playing tricks" on you.
-This happens all the time.
-And if you accept the fact that your brain can fool you into seeing things that aren't there, or to not see things that are there, it should not be a leap to assert that sometimes in your thinking you see reality through a false lens.
-This is what "cognitive distortions" mean - distorted thinking.
+And if you accept that your brain can fool you into seeing things that aren't there or not to see things that are there, it should not be a leap to assert that sometimes in your thinking you see reality through a false lens.
+This is what "cognitive distortions" mean – distorted thinking.
 It happens automatically when your brain processes your surrounding environment.
-Since there's so much information surrounding us, our brains rely on mental shortcuts which can sometimes cause distorted thinking.
+Because there's so much information surrounding us, our brains rely on mental shortcuts, which can sometimes cause distorted thinking.
 Later, we'll talk about ten common cognitive distortions and how to start recognizing and overcoming them.

 Why Do Cognitive Distortions Matter?

-Cognitive distortions, therefore, matter because they have the power to make you sick - if not physically and mentally - in a very real sense.
+Cognitive distortions, therefore, matter because they have the power to make you sick in a very real sense.

 Common Cognitive Distortions

 The good news is that once the problem (cognitive distortion) has been identified as the cause of a person's depression or anxiety they can begin to correct it.
 An integral component of the healing process is learning to recognize and eliminate cognitive distortions.
 To that end, Burns provides a list of cognitive distortions.
 The following is a list, with brief explanations, of the 10 cognitive distortions Burns describes: